 It is not surprising that acting as an executor can be very challenging at the best of times, let alone following the loss of a loved one.
 Although every estate is different, and will not always be overly complicated to administer, we would always recommend that the executor carefully considers the task in hand at the outset and seeks a suitably experienced professional for assistance if they have any worries or concerns.

-Colleagues in Thursfields’ Wills & Estates Department have a wealth of experience in Probate matters and the Administration of Estates and are able to assist executors in all manner of ways.
+Thursfields’ Wills & Estates Department have a wealth of experience in Probate matters and the Administration of Estates and are able to assist executors in all manner of ways.
 This may be by purely obtaining a Grant of Probate on the executor’s behalf or in providing a full end-to-end estate administration service.